simalexan/lambda-event-parser/README.md

 [![Build Status](https://travis-ci.org/simalexan/lambda-event-parser.svg?branch=master)](https://travis-ci.org/simalexan/lambda-event-parser)

-A simple parse tool to just parses the events triggering your AWS Lambda into a common format, so you don't have to worry.
+A simple parse tool to parse the events triggering your AWS Lambda into a common format, so you don't have to worry.

 ## Setup Instructions